 What is a tension headache?

 Tension headaches are the most common type of headache.
-Stress and muscle tension are often factors in tension type headaches.
+Stress and muscle tension are often factors in these headaches.
 Tension headaches typically don’t cause nausea, vomiting, or sensitivity to light.
-They are the most common type of headache.
-They typically cause a steady ache, rather than a throbbing one, and tend to affect both sides of the head.
-Tension headaches may be chronic, occurring frequently or every day.
+They do cause a steady ache, rather than a throbbing one, and tend to affect both sides of the head.
+Tension headaches may be chronic, occurring often, or every day.

 What causes a tension headache?